 Ruth occasionally returns to the U.S. and is available to visit congregations.
 Email her to extend an invitation to visit your congregation or organization.

-Ruth also works with CCAP leaders to explore and plan economic initiatives intended to reduce poverty (for example; income generation schemes, community savings and loans programs, and entrepreneurship training, etc.).
-These economic initiatives are also necessary to support and sustain a health program.
+Ruth also works with EPCG leaders to explore and plan economic initiatives intended to reduce poverty (income generation schemes, community savings and loans programs, and entrepreneurship training, etc.).
+These economic initiatives are also necessary to support and sustain health programs.

-Ruth Brown Profile: Ruth Brown brings 25 years of public health experience to mission service and a deep commitment to serve Christ by empowering people.
-She works with communities to address the root causes of poor health and poverty rather than just treat symptoms.
-She strives to helps communities evaluate their situations and develop solutions that will serve their entire neighborhoods.
+Ruth Brown brings over 25 years of public health experience to mission service and a deep commitment to serve Christ by empowering people.
+She works with communities to address the root causes of poor health and poverty rather than just treating symptoms.
+Ruth strives to help communities evaluate their situations and develop solutions that will serve their entire neighborhoods.
 “This building up of people to enjoy abundant life in Christ is the work of social justice, which, according to what my family and my church have always taught me, is the will of God,” she says.

 As a seasoned public health professional, Ruth brings a storehouse of knowledge to her duties.
-Ruth was a health service specialist with Rural Family Development in Onancock, Virginia, an agency of the Virginia Council of Churches, from 1999 to 2010.
-Previously she was director of health promotion for the Somerset County Health Department in Westover, Maryland.
+From 1999 to 2010, she was a health service specialist for migrant farmworker families with Rural Family Development, an agency managed by the Virginia Council of Churches.
+Previously, Ruth was director of health promotion for the Somerset County Health Department in Maryland.
 She has also been a health education coordinator for a tri-state migrant health program on the Delmarva Peninsula, a homeless center manager in Virginia, and a high school English teacher in North Carolina and Virginia.

-Ruth’s history on the African continent goes back to 1979, when she served in the Peace Corps, first in the Ivory Coast, where she taught technical English in an Agricultural University, and then in Central African Republic, where her focus was health promotion.
-Her experience with the Peace Corps made an impression on her: “The joy and faith of the people, their courage, hard work and good humor, and, in particular, the determined will of the women to assist their children and their families, have been powerful examples for me.”
+Ruth’s history on the African continent goes back to 1979, when she began service in the Peace Corps, first in the Ivory Coast, where she taught technical English in an agricultural university, and then in Central African Republic, where her focus was health promotion.
+Her experience serving Africans with the Peace Corps made an impression on her: “The joy and faith of the people, their courage, hard work and good humor, and, in particular, the determined will of the women to assist their children and their families have been powerful examples for me.”

-From 2011-2016, Ruth was a mission co-worker for community development with the Presbyterian Community of Congo in the Democratic Republic of Congo.
-Programs she helped initiate and support include Promoting Human Rights and Domestic Violence Prevention for Rural Women in Kasai, Ditekemena Program to support vulnerable children, Healthy Children Program (a program promoting childhood malnutrition using Community Healthy Evangelism), and a program of micro-savings and loan targeting rural women.
+From 2011 to 2016, Ruth was a mission co-worker for community development with the Presbyterian Community of Congo in the Democratic Republic of Congo.
+Programs she helped initiate and support include Promoting Human Rights for Rural Women in Kasai, Ditekemena Program to support vulnerable children, Healthy Children Program (a program promoting childhood nutrition using Community Healthy Evangelism), and a micro-savings and loan program targeting rural women.

-A member of Ginter Park Presbyterian Church in Richmond, Virginia, Ruth hopes her life will bear witness to God’s concern for the dignity of all people.
-“I hope that I can support the current ministry of churches in Zimbabwe in such a way that more people will recognize that all people, regardless of nationality, sex, age or physical abilities, are blessed creations who have full citizenship in the Kingdom of God.”
+Ruth hopes her life will bear witness to God’s concern for the dignity of all people.
+“I hope that I can support the current ministry of churches in Ghana in such a way that more people will recognize that all people, regardless of nationality, sex, age or physical abilities, are blessed creations who have full citizenship in the Kingdom of God.”